rexrainbow/phaser3-rex-notes/docs/docs/ui-label.md

 - `mode` : Alignment of icon, text, action game objects.
     - `undefined`, or `'left'`, or `'top'` : Align game objects at left, or top.
+        - Remove first and last space children.
     - `'center'` : Align game objects at center.
+        - Add two spaces as first and last children.
     - `'right'`, or `'bottom'` : Align game objects at right, or bottom.
+        - Add space as first child.

 ### Get element